CMHAAorg/cmhaa-website/site/content/_index.md

     stat_type_2: b
     stat_type_3: "%"
     type: statistics
+  - type: spotlight_image_content
+    image: img/ourvision.jpg
+    title1: Our vision
+    content1: To create a culture of good mental health for workers, where everyone feels safe to talk about their mental health without fear of stigma.
+    title2: Our mission
+    content2: To drive improvements in how Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based recommendations.
   - card_image_3: img/drivelastingchange.png
     card_description_2: To openly share our knowledge and resources to educate, equip and support our fellow business leaders to take action on mental